-And once you see what it can do for your cat’s healthy appearance, you’ll be more than convinced!
+And once you see what it can do for your cat’s healthy appearance, you’ll be delighted.

-Why take a chance with potentially risky ingredients when you now have a certified organic option that contains no hazardous chemicals, dyes, perfumes, or additives?
+Don’t take chances with potentially risky ingredients when you now have a healthful, certified organic option that contains no hazardous chemicals, dyes, perfumes or additives.

 Give your cat the highest-quality bath care available, order Organic Cat Wash today.